Forward Regulatory Plan: to

 Description

-Currently, prescribed factors related to detention under section 248 of the Immigration and Refugee Protection Regulations (IRPR) do not explicitly include considerations related to victims and survivors of Gender-based Violence (GBV).
+Currently, prescribed factors related to detention under section 248 of the Immigration and Refugee Protection Regulations (IRPR) do not explicitly include considerations related to victims, survivors and those at risk of Gender-based Violence (GBV).
 The regulations will be reviewed in this context.

-Funded in Budget 2019, this work supports the commitment made under the Government of Canada's National Strategy to Combat Human Trafficking to review the Immigration and Refugee Protection Act (IRPA) and Regulations to account for specific considerations related to victims and survivors of GBV to prevent re-traumatizing victims inadvertently Potential amendments also support the Government of Canada's commitments related to GBV as outlined in the Speech from the Throne, the National Action Plan to End GBV, and Federal 2SLGBQTI Action Plan.
+Funded in Budget 2019, this work supports the commitment made under the Government of Canada’s National Strategy to Combat Human Trafficking to review the Immigration and Refugee Protection Act (IRPA) and Regulations to account for specific considerations related to victims, survivors and those at risk of GBV to prevent re-traumatizing victims inadvertently.
+Potential amendments also support the Government of Canada’s commitments related to GBV as outlined in Budget 2025, the National Action Plan to End GBV, and Federal 2SLGBQTI Action Plan.

 Regulatory cooperation efforts (domestic and international)